Qin2007/jdate/README.md

-# cii
+# created at bot

-this repository is for a simple discord bot writen in disnake<br>
+this is the second repository for a simple discord bot writen in disnake<br>

 the code should be so simple<br>everyone who has exp with disnake should be able to understand it